absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

     * You are allowed to try and replace the used random number generation solution with something more performant.
     Crytographic security isn't a priority.
 The generated values should be reasonably uniformly distributed.
     * Some functions do the same thing every loop iteration and can be moved to preprocessing.
-    * Some functions don't depend on other functions for their results or are only needed until the very end.
+    * Some functions don't depend on other functions for their results or are only needed at the very end.
-    Parhaps the work could be transferred to other threads.
+    Perhaps the work could be transferred to other threads.
     * You are free to restructure the flow of data to cache generated or allocated data.
     * How can you see whether results depending on RNG are the same with every iteration?
     * Look for branching everywhere.